davidmreed/nonskating.club/content/guides/head-nso.md

 There is both a pragmatic and a policy reason for performing number checks.
 Pragmatically, in all contexts, it's confusing and disruptive to discover during gameplay that a player's number doesn't match the roster, or that the player isn't on the roster at all.
 Catching this before first whistle lets you fix it.

 Sanctioning takes rosters very seriously.
 Skaters must be listed on the league's charter to participate in a sanctioned game. ([WFTDA Sanctioning Policy](https://static.wftda.com/sanctioning/wftda-sanctioning-policy.pdf), p.
 9, [WFTDA Charter Roster Policy](https://static.wftda.com/sanctioning/wftda-charter-roster-policy.pdf); [JRDA Sanctioning Policy](https://www.juniorrollerderby.org/sanctioning-policy); [MRDA Policies and Procedures](https://documents.mrda.org/), p.
 29).
+An ineligible skater participating in a sanctioned game could call the sanctioning into question.

 You can review the current charters for [WFTDA](https://drive.google.com/drive/folders/1CsUcoehaJLQiQD2bMI0n2YuVWYTOUJ9y?usp=share_link) and for [JRDA](https://www.juniorrollerderby.org/charters).
 TODO MRDA